 We frame our statements to make them serve our purposes.
 And it isn’t all about what you say (framing and priming), either.
 It’s about who says it (trust and authority).
 It’s also about when and where you say it (timing, context, and medium).
 To whom you say it (assertiveness).
 Why you say it (intent).
 And so on.

 Walter Lippmann argued that none of our thoughts or actions are based on direct knowledge of the ‘real’ world, because “the real environment is too big, too complex, and too fleeting for direct acquaintance.”
 To cope, we create mental ‘pictures’ or ‘stereotypes’ upon which we base all our thoughts and our actions.

 These stereotypes, then, are by design incomplete.
 Without these filters, it would be impossible for us to make sense of the world.

 Spin is Freedom of Speech (Yes, I Went There!)

 Now, allow me to bang the biggest drum at my disposal:

 I’d go so far as to say that we’re supposed to have our say — especially when our stories contradicts the perspectives of the dominant majority.
 Why?
 Because if I don’t get to describe the reality in the way I see it, who else will?

-This line of argument is not without merit from a linguistic perspective, either:
+Now, this line of argument is not without merit from a linguistic perspective, either:

 Spinning is a circular motion, not a binary type of flip where you switch from truth to lie or vice versa.
-Something can spin out of control, directly implying a circular motion breaking its gravitational bond with the centre and thus spinning outwards in wider and wider circles, like a spiral.
+Something can spin out of control, directly implying a circular motion is breaking its gravitational bond with the center and thus spinning outwards in wider and wider circles, like a spiral.